Ovler

 Heavy Logs#

-After testing and finding no major issues, I modified the configuration file to turn off debug, and after running it with nohup, I went to do other things until the hard drive alarm pulled me back to the shell.
-Synchronizing the database to a new location indeed takes up a lot of space, and I was prepared for that.
-But I really didn't expect that this hard drive would explode first—its growth rate even exceeded that of the Meili database machine—this harmless synchronizer dumped 6GB of logs in my face.
+After testing and finding no major issues, I modified the configuration file to turn off debug, and after running it with nohup, I went to do other things until a hard disk alert pulled me back to the shell.
+Syncing the database to a new location indeed consumes a lot of space, and I was prepared for that.
+But I really didn't expect that this hard disk would explode first—its growth rate was even greater than that of the Meili database machine—this harmless syncer dumped 6GB of logs in my face.

 This is impossible; I clearly wrote debug=false in the configuration file—

-I checked the huge log and found that it recorded every single synchronization content in plain text...
+I checked the huge log and found that it recorded every single sync content in plain text...

 It was actually caused by the default plugin instance.